Army engineers construct new lodge in Daegu, South Korea

-Col. Heather Levy, commander, U.S. Army Corps of Engineers - Far East District discusses an Army lodge project with Mr. Jose Sanchez, regional business director, USACE Pacific Ocean Division, during a site visit on Camp Walker, South Korea.
-When complete, the lodge will hold 79 rooms, 47 of which are family suites and 32 extended-stay guest rooms.
-(US Army photo by Rachel Napolitan)
+Mr. Jose Sanchez, Regional Business Director, U.S. Army Corps of Engineers – Pacific Ocean Division, greets Mr. Chester “Chet” Witkowski, deputy to the garrison commander, USAG Daegu, at an Army lodge project on Camp Walker, South Korea, April 2, 2024.
+When completed by USACE Far East District, the lodge will hold 79 rooms, 47 of which are family suites and 32 extended-stay guest rooms.
+(US Army photo by Mr. Yo, Kyong-Il)

 |Date Taken: